June 9, 2020 9 Ways to Leverage the Data You Collect From Your Fans

 Crowdsourcing is another top way we see businesses using ShortStack.com.
 That’s because social media provides you with access to a widespread audience, so why not take advantage of that?

 If you’ve been wanting to add some new products to your lineup, a social marketing campaign can be the perfect place to start.
 Ask your fans what they’d like to see you offer next.
 If you’ve already narrowed down what you plan to add to your lineup, ask them to vote on their favorite(s).

 Don’t have plans or hopes of adding a new project?
 That’s okay, you should still be closely listening to your fans when you run promotions.
 Their answers could even spark an idea for a new product.

 #8: Run Advertising

 Data-driven advertising is perhaps the most personal and successful form of advertising available to marketers.
 Your customers expect a tailored message delivered to them that peaks their interest and doesn’t waste their time.

 As a matter of fact, there’s a lot of pressure on marketers to deliver a seamless and relevant experience to their customers.

 Fortunately, social networks and online advertising outlets have made it convenient to target advertising as long as businesses are collecting the right data.

-Our favorite way to target people is using Facebook ads.
-Facebook ads are cost effective and we believe the targeting options are the most accurate of any advertising option.
+Our favorite way to target people is by using Facebook ads.
+Facebook ads are cost effective, and we believe the targeting options are the most accurate of any advertising option.
 Using a marketing campaign and Facebook ads you can target via email address, interests, hobbies, job function, actions taken, website retargeting, and pretty much anything else you can think of.
 So the next time you build your marketing campaign, consider which data you can collect to help you run some valuable ads.

 #9: Analyze and Learn